n0nBin4ry/Stanford-Static_Lib/README.md

 ###TO-DO:
 - Keep testing MinGW and MinGW-w64 static libraries.
-- Seek help on my undefined closeConsoleAnsExit undeclared function error.
+- Seek help on undefined reference to 'stacktrace::call_stack::call_stack' in exceptions
 - Look into shared libraries and how to build those, will either add them to this repo or another.
+- Spell-check Readme file

 ###LOG: (and personal notes)
 - 3/7/17:
   - Put all .cpp files into src directory and all .h files into include directory (but kept the headers in private within their directory but moved it into the include directory).
 - 3/8/17:
 	- For MinGW: Learned I need to include the flag -std=c++11 (or -std=gnu++11) in command line when making an object(.o) file.
-So for now my command for building objects is: g++ -I.\include -c file.cpp -std=c++11 (while in the src directory)
+So far now my command for building objects is: g++ -I.\include -c file.cpp -std=c++11 (while in the src directory)
 	- For MinGW: learned that I needed strsafe.h in the main include folder of MinGW when making an object file out of call_stack_gcc.cpp, didn't have it for some reason.
 Downloaded it from github somewhere and set put it where it needs to go.
 	- Recieved many more errors; going to try to comment out the inclusion of strsafe.h in call_stack_gc.cpp.